inhouse-work/protos/README.md

 `css[:container]` slot which we define in our theme.
 The `ul` elements class would be `space-y-4` as that is the `css[:container]` on our theme.

-Special html options will be safely merged.
+Special html options (`class`, `data`) will be safely merged.

 For examples, the component above defines a list controller.
 If we passed our own controller into data when we initialize, the component's data-controller attribute would be appended to:

 ```ruby
 render List.new(